Workshop, Sale and pre-order pick-up will be held Saturday, September 8, 2018 at Festival of the Pines!

 Native Plant Workshop

-Presented by Vern Stephens, native plant expert.
-Vern’s knowledge and experience are transmitted through a comprehensive workshop that includes planting guidelines and information on the more than 100 native Michigan species.
-Workshop is $5 per person, please RSVP by September 7–online or at our office.
+Presented by Garrett Noyes, native plant expert.
+Garrett’s knowledge and experience are transmitted through a comprehensive workshop that includes planting guidelines and information on the more than 100 native Michigan species.
+Workshop is $5 per Missaukee County landowner; $10 per non-Missaukee County landowner, please RSVP by September 7–online or at our office.
+Thank you to Missaukee County voters for supporting the millage that assists in paying for education programs!

 Our goal is to educate about the importance of native plants and their connection to pollinators and native wildlife.
 Native plants are just one option of the many landscape possibilities.